himoacs/solace_kdb_whitepaper/whitepaper.md

 0  17  14
 ```

-Asynchronous communcation is extremely powerful because it frees up resources to be utilized for additional processing instead of sitting idle waiting for a response from the server.
+Asynchronous communication is extremely powerful because it frees up resources to be utilized for additional processing instead of sitting idle waiting for a response from the server.
 However, there are some usecases when you must use synchronous communication, especially when you need to be certain that your remote query was executed by the server.
 For example, when authenticating users, you would use synchronous requests to make sure user is authenticated before giving the user access to your system.

 But for the most part, it's best to go with asynchronous messaging and that's what we will be focusing on in this white paper.